Marine Aviation Logistics Squadron 41

 Marine Aviation Logistics Squadron 41 (MALS-41) is a reserve aviation logistics support unit of the United States Marine Corps.
 They fall under the command of Marine Aircraft Group 41 and 4th Marine Aircraft Wing and are currently based at Naval Air Station Joint Reserve Base Fort Worth.
 MALS-41 provides intermediate level maintenance support to VMFA-112 and VMGR-234 with an additional detachment (Det A) in MCAS Miramar supporting VMM-764.

 Mission

-Be a combat multiplier by safely training, organizing, and deploying Marines to provide logistical support to F/A-18 and KC-130 squadrons assigned to Fourth Marine Aircraft Wing and Commander, Naval Air Reserve Force.
+Be a combat multiplier by safely training, organizing, and deploying Marines to provide logistical support to F/A-18, KC-130, C-40 and MV-22 squadrons assigned to Fourth Marine Aircraft Wing and Commander, Naval Air Reserve Force.
 Augment Active Duty forces with personnel and equipment as directed.

 History

 World War II

 Marine Aviation Logistics Squadron 41 (MALS-41) was originally designated as ‘’'Headquarters and Maintenance Squadron 41'’’ (H&MS-41) and was activated as an administrative and aircraft maintenance squadron for Marine Base Defense Aircraft Group 41, Marine Fleet Air, West Coast, at Marine Corps Air Station El Toro, California on 1 January 1943.
 In November 1943, The squadron was reassigned to Marine Aircraft Group 41 and served honorably through the end of World War II when it was deactivated on 31 October 1945.